Home > HVAC Maintenance > 9 Ways to Prevent Uneven Cooling in Your Walk-In

 A logical storage plan does more than just keep you organized; it’s crucial for food safety and temperature consistency.
 The golden rule is to store ready-to-eat and prepared foods on the top shelves, with raw meats and seafood on the bottom.
 This simple step prevents drips and cross-contamination, protecting both your customers and your inventory.
 Categorizing your products also helps.
 When you know exactly where everything is, you can find what you need quickly, reducing the amount of time the door stays open.
 This systematic approach is a core part of our commercial services, as it helps maintain stable temperatures, reduces energy use, and minimizes waste.

-How Your System’s Design Affects Cooling
+How System Design Impacts Cooling Performance

 Sometimes, uneven cooling isn’t about how you stack your boxes; it’s about the bones of the system itself.
 The initial design and installation of your walk-in cooler set the foundation for its performance for years to come.
 If the system is poorly designed from the start, you’ll constantly be fighting an uphill battle with temperature fluctuations and inefficiency.
 From choosing the right size unit to placing key components correctly, the initial setup is critical for maintaining a consistently cool environment and protecting your valuable inventory.
 Let’s look at the key design factors that have the biggest impact.